How to Fix and Protect Doors from Dog and Cat Scratches

 Our dogs and cats truly love being around us, and when you put a door between us, bad things can happen to that door.

-When a door comes between a dog and their food it can also lead to ruined doors.
 We separate our dogs in different rooms when we feed them to prevent any food aggression.
 Our hound dog gets so excited in anticipation of dinner time that she has now done some serious damage with her nails on the back of the door.

 Exterior doors are also vulnerable.
 Some cats or dogs scratch at the door when they want to come into the house or leave the house.
 The best way to protect doors from dog scratches is to use a door protector.